 You will be provided with a separate sheet regarding your studio responsibilities.
-You must sign this sheet as a condition of receiving a key card that lets you open the studio door.
 We ask that you respect the equipment and use your best judgement in protecting the security of the studio.

 Please report all broken equipment or software immediately to both Prof. Hass and Prof. Gibson (email links above).
 Report lost studio keys immediately to protect our security.

 Guests are not permitted without prior approval and then only for class assignment purposes.
 In particular, doing work for others using studio equipment (recording, editing recitals, burning CDs, cooking meth, etc.) is strictly forbidden!

 So back up your data!
 Catastrophic loss of materials for assignments or the final project is not an acceptable excuse!

-Be sure to have at least three copies of your work on different media, in different locations, at all times.
+Be sure to have at least three copies of your work on different media, in versions, in different locations, at all times.

-Also, develop the habit of saving in sequential versions.
+Develop the habit of saving in sequential versions.
 In other words, make a series of copies that reflect your progress on the project — for example, “my project Sept-10,” “my project Sept-11,” etc. That way, if a file gets corrupted, or you screw it up, you can always go back to your last good copy and not lose everything.